ac952/2300-final-project/documents/design-plan.md

 [Pick a persona that you believe will help you address the gender bias within your design.]

-I've selected **Abby** as my persona.

-I've selected my persona because...
-[Tell us why you picked your persona in 1-3 sentences.
-Your explanation should include why your persona will help you address gender-inclusiveness bugs in your design.]
+We have selected **Abby** as our persona because she has a demonstrated interest and expertise in issues surrounding gender dynamics in the workplace, and thus is uniquely situated to address gender-inclusiveness bugs in our design.
+Her specific expertise in the area is an asset as we are actively designing to mitigate the potential for these bugs, so a persona who is sensitive to even minor bugs would be the most effective.

 ### Tasks